 ESP - Who knows what these letters represent?

-Education Support Professionals in the Woodbridge School District represents the paraprofessionals, secretaries, bus drivers, bus attendants, school lunch aides, and our computer tech professionals.
+Education Support Professionals in the Woodbridge School District represent the paraprofessionals, secretaries, bus drivers, bus attendants, school lunch aides, clerical aides, and our computer tech professionals.

 ESPs are equal and essential partners in education.

 In 2003 Karen Mahurin, a school secretary from Alaska, led a successful campaign at the NEA Representative Assembly to change our name from "Education Support Personnel" to "Education Support Professionals".
 The name change to 'professionals' acknowledges the major contribution ESPs make to children and public education every day.

 Our ESPs provide an invaluable service to the children of Woodbridge Township.
 All of the ESPs have an impact on the lives of the students in our school system.